Blue Crown Conure vs Green Cheek Conure

 That is, if you invade their territory, they will resort to biting as a means of defense.

-See also 20 Most Common Backyard Birds In New Jersey
+See also Top 20 Most Beautiful Backyard Birds In East Tennessee

 Specifically, blue-crowned conures are friendlier and less aggressive.